darylteo/vertx-gradle-plugin/README.md

 vertx {
 	deployments {
 		mod {
-			// set debug to true to turn on remote debugging.
-Useful for remote debugging tools in IDEs.
-			// refer to documentation from your preferred IDE regarding remote debugging configuration. debug true

 			platform {
 				// use this to deploy this module on a different version of vertx other than what it was built with.
 				// useful for testing compatibility with other versions